One of the major topics that intimidate test engineers is the No-QA question or approach (depending on your view of it).

 Well, if we eliminate the QA role we don’t leave much choice for the developers other than to tell them that there is no one else to test, so they have to.

-They should use their creativity to run exploratory testing, to better represent the user, by setting better test environments and assist defining better user stories, MMFs (Minimum Marketable Features) and MVPs (Minimum Viable Products).
+They should use their creativity to run exploratory testing, to better represent the user, by setting better test environments and assist in defining better user stories, MMFs (Minimum Marketable Features), and MVPs (Minimum Viable Products).

 They should question if you are building the right it rather than if you built it right, as greatly discussed in GTAC 2011: Opening Keynote Address – Test is Dead.

-They should inspire others by promoting test first approaches, by defining automation & TDD (Test Driven Development) as well as working closely with developers on defining UT (Unit Tests).
-They should assist it become an All-QA.
+They should inspire others by promoting test-first approaches, defining automation & TDD (Test Driven Development) as well as working closely with developers on defining UT (Unit Tests).
+They should assist in becoming an All-QA.

 In organizations that develop complicated products or projects, that require domain/field expertise, merging the QA role into the developer’s one is not an easy and sometimes not a doable path.
-The same way that developers hold their main expertise and can do some in other areas, including testing (being more T-shaped members), there is a place in the team to hold test assistance that can be experts in a certain domain testing and also guide others towards better quality, and contribute to other team’s areas as automation, pairing with developers on UT and TDD and so forth.
+In the same way that developers hold their main expertise and can do some in other areas, including testing (being more T-shaped members), there is a place in the team to hold test assistance that can be experts in a certain domain of testing and also guide others towards better quality and contribute to other team’s areas as automation, pairing with developers on UT and TDD and so forth.
 The magic word here is balance.
-Balancing dev-test work within the teams and balancing shared team ownership and individuals distinctiveness.
+Balancing dev-test work within the teams and balancing shared team ownership and individual distinctiveness.

 In an HBR article of the-problem-with-rewarding-individual-performers, Jay Van Bavel and Dominic Packer wrote that “By balancing individuals’ need to belong with their desire to stand out, a leader can build a sense of “optimal distinctiveness” among group members”.

-I find it a real art to keep an optimal distinctiveness in the team.
-To relief the threat of a cross functional team with T-shape people and a shared ownership of quality, and still keep the team members as individuals, that are being recognized for their distinct expertise that contribute to the team.
+I find it a real art to keeping optimal distinctiveness in the team.
+To relieve the threat of a cross-functional team with T-shaped people and shared ownership of quality, and still keep the team members as individuals, that are being recognized for their distinct expertise that contributes to the team.

-QA has lots to do with building quality in, assisting developers to test, to ensure that quality can be enabled, to qualify that the organization is building the right it and in making quality an asset of ALL the team.
+QA has lots to do with building quality, assisting developers to test, ensuring that quality can be enabled, qualifying that the organization is building the right it, and making quality an asset of ALL the team.